 Your information may also be shared with us through introductions for example through a PCSUK supporter or Trustee.

-When you give permission to other organisations to share or it is available publicly
+When you give permission to other organizations to share or it is available publicly

 We may combine information you provide to us with information available from external sources in order to gain a better understanding of our supporters to improve our fundraising methods, products and services.

-You may have provided permission for a company or other organisation to share your data with third parties, including charities.
-This could be when you buy a product or service including but not limited to Farewill, ebay or christmascards.org.
+You may have provided permission for a company or other organization to share your data with third parties, including charities.
+This could be when you buy a product or service including but not limited to Farewell, eBay or christmascards.org.

 Depending on your settings or the privacy policies for social media and messaging services like Facebook, WhatsApp, Twitter or LinkedIn, you might give us permission to access information from those accounts or services.